 “Eventually, the government tells the taxpayer that their bureaucratic meddling with science will translate into cures for patients blah blah blah …”.

 “Yes,” Garcia said earnestly.
 “There is basic research like the kind Dietrich does.
 But you know, the data out in the universe is endless.
 One could make fascinating discoveries for a lifetime that make no difference in anyone’s life.
 Dietrich has published hundreds of papers, some quite interesting, but despite that our neonatal ICUs are as full as ever with premature babies.”

-Campbell raised his drink and proposed, “Breakthroughs come from the young like us, not old-timers like Dietrich.
-Never trust a scientist over thirty, right, or maybe forty in our case?”
+Campbell raised his beer and proposed, “Breakthroughs come from the young like us, not old-timers like Dietrich.
+Never trust a scientist over thirty, right, or maybe forty in our case?

-Campbell continued, “Seriously, what about all the billions that Americans unquestioningly give all our nonprofits.
+“Seriously, Manny, what about all the billions that Americans unquestioningly give all our nonprofits.
 Have you looked at the War on Cancer Society website?
 Always a new research breakthrough they say, right?
 Another promotional ad with a cute bald kid and a movie star?

-Garcia’s eyes met Campbell’s with a warning to be cautious.
+Garcia’s eyes met Campbell’s cautiously.
 They looked around quickly to see who else was within earshot.

-“I have a proposal for you, Manny, “Campbell said, lowering his voice.
+“I have a proposal for you, Manny Garcia,” he said, lowering his voice.